 SNC Lavalin (TSX:SNC) shareholders have been through a whirlwind.
 Mired in legal battles over accusations of bribery, contract disputes and forced to pull out of one of its best growth markets (Saudi), it hasn’t been a good year for the company.

-Over the past year, its value has been more than halved and its share price is down 41% in 2019.
+Over the past year, the popular Canadian stock has been more than halved and its share price is down 41% in 2019.
 Whereas some view this as a buying opportunity, there are just too many uncertainties.
 The risk to reward profile just isn’t attractive.

 This point was further hammered home as the company announced some fairly major news today.